MontiCore/statecharts/scgrammar/src/main/grammars/de/monticore/umlsc/Statechart.md

  [`de.monticore.umlsc.statechart.CoCoChecker`][cocochecker].

-## StatechartsWithJava
+## The StatechartsWithJava Language Component
 The grammar [StatechartWithJava] extends the language component [Statechart] and fills its extension points with Java-like Syntax taken from the language components `CommonExpressions`, `AssignmentExpressions`, and  `MCCommonStatements` provided by MontiCore.

 ### Syntax
 The extension points of [Statechart] are filled as follows: